 More beautiful traditional repetitive patterns, used for hoodies.

 That must take a while to get your cloths produced then…

 The factory makes 12 at one time.
 For that, I have to reserve a line each time.
 And I always reserve a couple of lines in advance.
-But the quality is so high that it’s worth it.
+But the quality

 One could expect that you might pick modern patterns for your street wear – but instead you chose traditional Japanese ones.
 Why?